wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage               November 2016

+5. Aggressive use of Cache

-   new authoritative data or synthesizing new data on their own.
+   Section 4.5 of [RFC4035] says that "In theory, a resolver could use wildcards or NSEC RRs to generate positive and negative responses (respectively) until the TTL or signatures on the records in question expire.
+However, it seems prudent for resolvers to avoid blocking new authoritative data or synthesizing new data on their own.
    Resolvers that follow this recommendation will have a more consistent view of the namespace".
 This document relaxes this this restriction,